-Open spaces found in and around a new development should be focal points in the community.
+Open spaces found in and around a new development should be focal points in communities.
 The quality of open space is influenced significantly by the layout of streets and pedestrian pathways, including the placement of surrounding buildings.
 New streets and pathways should be designed to preserve and enhance access to public parks, waterfronts and other outdoor public spaces.
 Buildings fronting onto public parks create a sense of enclosure, and provide active edges for natural surveillance, social interaction and safety.

-- Extend existing public parks and open space networks through blocks, and provide linkages to adjacent open spaces, trails, pedestrian pathways and other public features, where possible. - 2) Site buildings to create usable, safe and attractive open spaces and amenity areas as follows: - Front buildings onto public open spaces/amenity areas to create enclosure and the feeling of an outdoor room. - Position windows and other building openings to encourage pedestrian animation and eyes onto the open space for natural surveillance. - Ensure that the siting of buildings allow public parks and open spaces to have maximum advantage of sunlight and views. - Minimize the creation of small, narrow and unassigned open spaces between and around buildings, which lack ownership and function. - 3) Consider the following to ensure that public parks/open spaces or publicly accessible private open spaces are universally accessible and prominent features in the site design:
+- Extend existing public parks and open space networks through blocks, and provide linkages to adjacent open spaces, trails, pedestrian pathways and other public features, where possible. - 2) Site buildings to create usable, safe and attractive open spaces and amenity areas as follows: - Front buildings onto public open spaces/amenity areas to create enclosure and the feeling of an outdoor room. - Position windows and other building openings to encourage pedestrian animation and "eyes onto the open space" for natural surveillance. - Ensure that the siting of buildings allow public parks and open spaces to have maximum advantage of sunlight and views. - Minimize the creation of small, narrow and unassigned open spaces between and around buildings, which lack ownership and function.

-Building street enclosure and direct pedestrian access along streets
+Fig. 32: Street Enclosure-building street enclosure and direct pedestrian access along streets.

-Windows and entrances provide activity and overlook
+Fig. 33: Public Realm Animation-windows and entrances provide activity and overlook.

-A mid-block park and pedestrian connection
+Fig. 34: A mid-block park and pedestrian connection.